nikolaydio/raytracer/README.md

 ### Building ###

+The notes below assume you don't have "3rdparty" folder.
+If your distribution contains such folder then it contains 32bit windows prebuilt libraries with the following differences:
+ * The assimp directory that is provided contains precompiled binaries by me.
+The original ones are broken(see additional tips).
+ * Removed 64bit SDL2.

 #### Windows - Visual Studio ####
  * Download SDL 2.0.3 into 3rdparty/
  * Download GLM 0.9.4 into 3rdparty/